(C) 2015, G. Forrest Cook

 The Osc.
 Enable signal is used to turn a beacon's oscillator on and off for beacons that have separate oscillator and keying signals.
 The FSCW bit is optional, it can be used to modulate an oscillator during dashes for easier weak-signal reception.
 See this article for more information of Frequency Shifting CW (FSCW).

-I have written a C language program called cw2hex that is used to convert a sequence of ASCII characters into an Intel hex file.
+I have written a C language program called cw2hex that is used to convert a sequence of ASCII characters into an Intel hex file (see below).
 Most EPROM programmers should be able to read the resulting hex file and program the Morse code data into an EPROM chip.

 If your EPROM programmer only reads binary data files, the hex2bin utility can convert a .hex file into a raw binary file.
 Hex2bin should be run with the -p 00 option to set the correct pad byte value.

 Note that the hex file has a Unix-style end-of-line character (carriage return) and not a DOS-style carriage return/newline.
-If this confuses your programmer, the hex file can be converted to DOS format with the Unix2Dos command.
+If this confuses your programmer, the hex file can be converted to DOS format with the Unix2Dos command, or it can be modified with a text editor.

-A simple Arduino beacon sketch is included in the cw2hex source code file, See my 28 Mhz Beacon project for an example of an Arduino beacon controller that drives a small transmitter.
+A simple Arduino beacon sketch is included in the cw2hex source code file, See my 28 Mhz Beacon project for an example of an Arduino beacon controller that drives a small transmitter on the 10 meter band.

 To make your own Arduino beacon controller, run cw2hex -c and enter your custom message.
 Edit the CWBeacon101.ino file and change the data in the msgtable to the hex data from the cw.csv file.
 The trailing number in cw.csv is the decimal byte count, this should be used to define the size of the msgtable array in the Arduino code.